 An Argument Against Veganism… From a Vegan

-To the vegans reading this, I want to be upfront that I utterly support veganism.
-It is my first recommendation to anyone who asks me how to live a more earth-friendly life.
+To the vegans reading this, I want to be upfront that I utterly support eating vegan.
+It is one of my first recommendations to anyone who asks me how to live a more earth-friendly life.
 I eat an almost completely plant-based diet myself; about 95-99% of what I eat is plant-based.

 To the meat eaters reading this, please read this fully before you quickly use this blog as an excuse to blindly eat food that is detrimental to the earth, to other species, and to you.